Carrie Fisher: 2000s

 In the 2000 film Scream 3, Fisher played a former actress who acknowledges she looks like Fisher, and in 2001 she played a nun in the Kevin Smith comedy Jay and Silent Bob Strike Back.
 She also co-wrote the TV comedy film These Old Broads (2001), of which she was also co-executive producer.
 It starred her mother Debbie Reynolds, as well as Elizabeth Taylor, Joan Collins, and Shirley MacLaine.
 In 2003 Fisher played Mother Superior, another nun, in Charlie's Angels: Full Throttle.

 In addition to acting and writing original works, Fisher was one of the top script doctors in Hollywood, working on the screenplays of other writers.
 She did uncredited polishes on movies in a 15-year stretch from 1991 to 2005.
 She was hired by George Lucas to polish scripts for his 1992 TV series The Young Indiana Jones Chronicles and the dialogue for the Star Wars prequel scripts.
 Her expertise in this area was the reason she was chosen as one of the interviewers for the screenwriting documentary Dreams on Spec in 2007.
 In an interview in 2004, Fisher said she no longer did much script doctoring.

-In 2005, Women in Film & Video – DC recognized Fisher with the Women of Vision Award.

 Fisher also voiced Peter Griffin's boss, Angela, on the animated sitcom Family Guy and wrote the introduction for a book of photographs titled Hollywood Moms, which was published in 2001.
 Fisher published a sequel to Postcards, The Best Awful There Is, in 2004.
+In 2005, Women in Film & Video – DC recognized Fisher with the Women of Vision Award.